rileyteige/flight-lessons/Instrument Rating/GPS-Navigation.md

 - To be able to safely isolate a bad satellite and keep RAIM, need _n+3_ so one can be removed.
 - Two ways to lose RAIM: not enough satellites, or potential accuracy error detection.

-#### Explain requirements for a GPS receiver to be usable for IFR navigation:
+#### Explain GPS pre-flight requirements:
-- Must be installed on the aircraft, hand-held is prohibited and usable for SA only.
-- Must meet Technical Standard Order (TSO) C-129 (or equivalent).
-- Must be "approved" for IFR operation.
-- Must be operated in accordance with POH/AFM or AFM Supplement.
-- Must have RAIM alerting capability
-- Current navigation database (expires every **28** days)
+- File using /G equipment type on FAA flight plan form.
+ICAO flight plan has other requirements.
+- Check GPS NOTAMs, if not WAAS-equipped must do RAIM check (FSS w/ ETA, or on-board).
+    - If using GPS SID without WAAS, also request RAIM for departure airport if using FSS.

 #### Explain (Wide-Area Augmentation System) WAAS.
 (IFH 9-32)

 ![IFH Figure 9-29](images/waas-ifh-9-29.png)

+- Improves GPS reliability & accuracy
 - Measures changes in variables to provide satellite positioning corrections.
     1. Ground stations w/ known positions identify station error, transmit to master ground station.
     2. Master station uplinks corrected signal to GEO Synchronous Satellites.
     3. GEO Synchronous Satellite broadcasts updated WAAS signal to WAAS-equipped GPS receivers on GPS frequency.
 - Implementation of ICAO-standardized Satellite-Based Augmentation System.
-- Allows use of LP, LPV approaches - high-precision approaches comparable to LOC/ILS.
+- Allows use of LP, LPV approaches (see below) - high-precision approaches comparable to Category I LOC/ILS.
 - Alleviates requirement that alternate have a non-RNAV/GPS approach.
 - WAAS GPS is permitted to be sole navigation source aboard aircraft, no VOR receivers required as backup.
 - WAAS GPS receivers will be certified to **TSO-C145A** or **TSO-C146A**.
 This can be verified in the Flight Manual Supplement.